Raidriar796/Resonite-On-Steam-Deck/README.md

 3. enter the install location to Resonite (by default: `/home/deck/.local/share/Steam/steamapps/common/Resonite`)

 Resolute is now setup to run and install the mod loader and mods, but more can be done to increase ease of access.
+It can also update itself when new releases come out.

 **Setting up the mod manager in Steam**